 Confusing words in the hospitality industry.

-There are several engrossing words while booking a hotel that confuses a lot of Tourist and may end up in misunderstandings if one does not understand these words properly.
+There are several engrossing words while booking a hotel that confuses a lot of tourists and may lead to Miscommunication during booking.

 21.)
 Full Board, Half Board and Bed and Breakfast

 - Full Board: This is Having three meals in a day, Breakfast, Lunch and Dinner.

 - Half Board: This is Having two meals a day.
 Mostly Breakfast and Dinner.

 - Bed & Breakfast: This is having breakfast only in a day